1. Openness To, and Restrictions Upon, Foreign Investment

 - The Special Administrative Measures for Foreign Investment Access to Pilot Free Trade Zones (the “FTZ Negative List”) used in China’s 18 FTZs

 - The Industry Catalogue for Encouraged Foreign Investment (also known as the “FIC”).
 The central government has used the FIC to encourage FDI inflows to key sectors – in particular semiconductors and other high-tech industries that would help China achieve MIC 2025 objectives.
 The FIC is subdivided into a cross-sector nationwide catalogue and a separate catalogue for western and central regions, China’s least developed regions.

-In addition to the above lists, MOFCOM and NDRC also release the annual to guide investments.
+In addition to the above lists, MOFCOM and NDRC also release the annual Market Access Negative List to guide investments.
 This negative list – unlike the nationwide negative list that applies only to foreign investors – defines prohibitions and restrictions for all investors, foreign and domestic.
 Launched in 2016, this negative list attempted to unify guidance on allowable investments previously found in piecemeal laws and regulations.
 This list also highlights what economic sectors are only open to state-owned investors.